pathology-data-mining/Mussel/docs/README.md

 --patch_file-path {path-to-patch-file}
 ```

-*This takes about 30 seconds for an example slide.*
+*This takes about 30 seconds for an example slide.
+Using Condor, featurizing 1000 slides takes less than an hour.*

 ## tile caching
 Generate .pt file for rapid access of tiles during I/O intense operations such as training.